Mahasweta-usc/NLP4GOV/README.md

 ![pol_exp_inp.png](images/pol_exp_inp.PNG)

 - **Query Process:** The notebook performs the following tasks:
-  - Queries the corpus with the institutional statement ("needle").
+  - Queries the corpus with an institutional statement ("needle").
-  - Calculates the numerical similarity between the "needle" and each statement in the "haystack."
+  - Calculates the semantic similarity between the "needle" and each text in the "haystack."

 ![pol_exp_query.png](images/pol_exp_query.PNG)

 - **Output Data:** The notebook generates a downloadable file with a dataframe with two columns:
-  1. Statements from the "haystack" that are most similar to the "needle."
+  1. Texts from the searchbase that are most similar to the query.
-  2. The numerical similarity score, quantifying how similar each statement is to the "needle."
+  2. The numerical similarity score, quantifying how similar texts are to the query.

 ![pol_exp_out.png](images/pol_exp_out.PNG)